 Stress & Memory Loss

 I was half watching the news the other day until I heard the words "stress might lead to memory loss."
 Say what, now?!
 Well, that surely grabbed my attention, but it was at that moment I realized the volume was turned down too low and the remote control was no where to be found.
-When I finally found the remote, of course it was time to go to a commercial break. *sigh "Stress might lead to memory loss," I said over and over to myself and instantly thought, "I need more details!"
+When I finally found the remote, of course a commercial had come on. *sigh "Stress might lead to memory loss," I said over and over to myself and instantly thought, "I need more details!"
 Since I failed to hear what was said about stress and it's relation to memory loss, I had to do some digging for answers.
 So, here we are learning together!